 Start your macaroni cooking in a big pot of salted boiling water over high heat.
 While the pasta is cooking, you’ll make the sauce, which is a variation of a basic Bechamel sauce (also known as “white sauce”).
 This simple, versatile sauce is made with butter, flour, milk and half and half.

-Once it’s thick and bubbly, slowly add grated cheddar cheese by the handful.
+Once it’s thick and bubbly, turn off the heat and cool for 1 minute.
+Slowly add grated cheddar cheese by the handful.

 Combine the sauce with the hot, cooked pasta.